TUDelft-MUDE/2024-files/README.md

 See file `README_sync.md` for more information about the synchronization script (unfortunately it is not yet completely documented).

-## Technical Details for the Respository
+## Technical Details for the Repository

 This Git repository is stored on the TU Delft GitLab ([gitlab.tudelft.nl/mude/2024-files](https://gitlab.tudelft.nl/mude/2024-files)) _and_ GitHub ([github.com/TUDelft-MUDE/2024-files](https://github.com/TUDelft-MUDE/2024-files)).